Taff's Well

-The Garth Mountain overlooks the village and was the inspiration for the fictional "Ffynnon Garw", featured in the book, and film The Englishman Who Went Up a Hill But Came Down a Mountain.
+Garth Hill overlooks the village and was the inspiration for the fictional "Ffynnon Garw", featured in the book and film The Englishman Who Went up a Hill but Came down a Mountain.

 Name

 The name "Taff's Well" is derived from the situation of the village alongside the River Taff and the presence of the warm spring within Taff's Well Park.

 Thermal spring

 Taff's Well Park (Parc Ffynnon Taf) is the site of the Taff's Well Thermal Spring, a well that reached its height of popularity for visitors to the village in the mid to late 1800s.
-The average temperature of the water is 21.6 degrees C. The Well at Taff's Well is Wales' only natural thermal spa.
+The average temperature of the water is 21.6 degrees C. The well is Wales' only natural thermal spa.

 Location

-Taff's Well is situated just off Junction 32 of the M4 Motorway and at the southern end of the A470.
+Taff's Well lies just off Junction 32 of the M4 motorway and at the southern end of the A470.

-Though administered by Rhondda Cynon Taff Council, Taff's Well is a commuter town for the City of Cardiff where many of its residents work.
+Though administered by Rhondda Cynon Taff Council, Taff's Well is a commuter town for the City of Cardiff, where many of its residents work.